...

 Cargo Cult Thinking – Pacific Islanders with their plane (image source)

-This is the essence of Cargo Cult Thinking: imitating behaviours without understanding how they work in the hope of achieving the same results.
 The rooster that crows in the morning doesn’t cause the sun to rise.
 Likewise, cajoling the rooster to crow earlier will not make the day longer.

-Psttt, they will also get a free copy of my ebook, Framework for Thoughts, when they sign up!
+Psttt, you will also get a free copy of my ebook, Framework for Thoughts, when you sign up!

 The Feynman Principle – Cargo Cult Science